Zeroto521/my-data-toolkit/doc/source/guide/automl.md

 ## What Could AutoML Do Now?

 {math}`AutoML \xleftarrow{OptimizationAlgorithm} Feature Engineering Pipeline + ML Pipeline`

+It tries to use `Optimization` algorithms to optimize the selection of `ML` and the parameters of `ML`.

 - Part of `Feature Engneering`
 - `Algorithm Selection`